dragonsinth/gaddis/README.md

   - The book omits the `Call` keyword, which makes the syntax incompatible with the rest of the book.

 - `Print` just outputs to stderr; there is no printer support.

+- When reading and writing records with multiple fields using file I/O, there is no internal distinction between field and record separation.
+Writing or Reading multiple values in a single statement is equivalent to using multiple Write or Read statements.